sloul1/arduino_based_solar_tracker/README.md

 | Style:                   | Round 5mm - T1 3/4 | Round 5mm - T1 3/4 | Round 5mm - T1 3/4 |
 | Lens:                    | Frosted            | Frosted            | Frosted            |

-This has to be acknowledged when sizing currency limiting resistor.

 >[!NOTE]
-> Following formula can be used for sizing currency limiting resistor for single LED in series.
+> Following formula is used for sizing currency limiting resistor for single LED in series.

 $R=\frac{V-V_{f}}{I_{F}}$

+When selecting current limiting resistors, variations in LED specifications are taken into account as follows.

 Resistor sizing for red and yellow LEDs: